-As stated above, often there are no signs your cat has high blood pressure.
+As mentioned, often there are no signs your cat has high blood pressure.
 Regular monitoring is necessary for cats suffering from underlying conditions such as hyperthyroidism.

 An inflatable cuff is placed on the cat’s front leg or tail.
 In humans, a stethoscope is also used, this isn’t possible in cats and a Doppler or oscillometric device is used instead.

 Your veterinarian will also do a complete physical exam to determine how much damage has been done to the organs as a result of this condition.
-This will involve examining the eyes, the heart, neurological system, and the kidneys.
+This will involve dilating the pupils to examine the back of the eyes, as well as assessing the heart, neurological system, and the kidneys.

 It is important to identify and treat the underlying disease which is causing high blood pressure such as hyperthyroidism or kidney disease.

 - Medication which helps reduce blood pressure, these are usually calcium channel blockers, beta blockers, ACE inhibitors, and diuretics.
 Amlodipine, a calcium channel blocker is the most common medication, it won’t cure high blood pressure but will help to control it.

 It is important that a cat with high blood pressure is regularly monitored.